jurca/cloudnativecz.github.io/_posts/2018-11-16-building-a-docker-image-dos-and-donts.md

 There are, unfortunatelly, sever down sides to the approach depicted above:

-* Running heterogeous processes inside an isolated environment (a docker container) may result in performance issues, with the processes sharing a single execution context.
+* Running heterogenous processes inside an isolated environment (a docker container) may result in performance issues, with the processes sharing a single execution context.
 This is not a design flaw - you are meant to scale containers, not processes.
 Worker sub-processes and threads are fine, but you should scale your app by adding more containers instead of forking the main process.
 This is good for reliability of your service as well.